Bananattack/gbc_rpg/readme.md

 Hardware Compatibility
 ----------------------

 This is intended to work all Game Boy and Game Boy Color hardware iterations.

-Here is the current state of things (? means that no confirmation has been made):
+Here is the current status of things (? means that no confirmation has been made):

 * Game Boy - ?
 * Game Boy Advance - ?